0xChijoke/0xChijoke/README.md

 - 🌱 I’m also pursuing a degree in <strong>Software Engineering</strong>

-- 🤔 Ask me about JavaScript, Web Development and smart comtracts
+- 🤔 Ask me about JavaScript, Web Development and smart comtracts.

 - ☕ I play well with some coffee. lol